 Based on the number of reported failures, there could be hundreds of Attune knee replacement lawsuits.
 If that happens, attorneys may ask to combine them in a multidistrict litigation (MDL).
 MDLs let several, similar cases move more quickly through the legal process.

-In June 2015, DePuy recalled its Attune Knee Tibial Articulation Surface Instruments.
+No Attune knee implants have ever been recalled.
+But in June 2015, DePuy recalled its Attune Knee Tibial Articulation Surface Instruments.
 Doctors use the instruments to implant Attune implants during surgery.

 “In 2015, DePuy recalled 3,474 defective surgical tools used in Attune knee surgery.”